3 of My First Sex Toys (and Better Alternatives I Should Have Gotten Instead)

 The truth is that even if something isn't immediately apparently wrong, porous toys harbor bacteria, yeast, and mildew over time.
 And if that wasn't gross enough, toxic toys leech oil and plastic softener.
 Yep.

 Ruse 18 Inch Double Dildo by Blush Novelties

 The Blush Novelties Ruse 18 Inch Silicone Double Dildo is made of body-safe silicone, meaning it will last a lifetime with proper care.
 In contrast, jelly dildos grow mildew, fall melt, and fall apart, needing to be replaced far more often.

-Though the Ruse 18-inch double dildo costs more than a jelly toy, it ends up costing less in the long run.
+Though the Ruse 18-inch double dong costs more than a jelly toy, it ends up costing less in the long run.
 Plus, the price is entirely fair for something that won't give you chemical burns.

 I've tested four different silicone double dildos for vaginal DP and compared them!

 Blush Silicone Willy's 8" Remote Control, or anything from the Silicone Willy's line